-- (a) - (2) Reporting of required swap continuation data. (i) For each uncleared preenactment or transition swap in existence on or after April 25, 2011, throughout the existence of the swap following the compliance date, the reporting counterparty must report all required swap continuation data as required by part 45 of this chapter.
+- (a) - (2)

+(i) For each uncleared pre-enactment or transition swap in existence on or after April 25, 2011, throughout the existence of the swap following the compliance date, the reporting counterparty must report all required swap continuation data as required by part 45 of this chapter.

-- 21. Amend § 46.10 by adding a sentence to read as follows: - § 46.10 Required data standards.
+■ 21.
+In § 46.10, add a second sentence to read as follows:

+§46.10 Required data standards.